Starting pitcher projections for Week 14, Part 2

 Parker Bridwell is considered the likely starter for the Los Angeles Angels on July 16.

-The San Francisco Giants haven't yet announced a July 16 starter, nor which starter from Ty Blach, Matt Cain or Matt Moore will be removed from their rotation to accommodate Madison Bumgarner's (DL: shoulder) return.
+The San Francisco Giants haven't yet announced a July 16 starter, but Matt Cain will move to the bullpen to accommodate Madison Bumgarner's (DL: shoulder) return.
 Bumgarner is expected to return July 15, after completing a successful July 10 rehabilitation start for Class A San Jose.